rpfarino/Farino_R_Clock/README.md

 # Farino_R_Clock
 CS210 - Project One - Clock
-Written in C++.
+written in C++.